nhsconnect/prm-practice-migration/guide/08-end-of-your-migration.md

 breadcrumbparent: /guide
 ---

-The migration will end at the point at which all data has been re-entered, practice staff are trained and are comfortably using the new system.
-Access to the old system has ended and the new system has been officially signed off by the practice.
+The migration will end at the point at which all data has been re-entered, practice staff are trained and are comfortably using the new solution.
+Access to the old solution has ended and the new solution has been officially signed off by the practice.

 ## The ‘run-off period’ {#the-run-off-period}
-The ‘run-off period’ is used to describe the time whereby the practice has access to both the old and new systems.
+The ‘run-off period’ is used to describe the time whereby the practice has access to both the old and new solutions.
 The run-off period should be agreed with the suppliers
 <!-- [UPLIFT] Removed specific reference to 45 days -->
-Access to the old system is usually retained for cross referencing data, validation and mapping only.
+Access to the old solution is usually retained for cross referencing data, validation and mapping only.

 Practices sometimes require a longer run-off period and this should be agreed with the Clinical Commissioning Group as this may incur additional costs.
 <!-- [UPLIFT] Removed specific reference to 45 days -->